 Wherever soldiers die, they should be remembered and honored.

-3. In pronouns.
+3. In pronominal phrases.
 Compare:

 Before us was nothing more than an ancient cave.

-These phrases are used in negative sentences and serve to strengthen the negation: no one ... not; nothing is not:
+These phrases are used in negative sentences and serve to strengthen the negation: no one... not; nothing is not:

 Remember!

-Composite amplification turns with particle neither:
+Compound amplification turns with particle ni:

 Note.

-Adjectives of this type include: invisible, deranged, non-flammable, non-extinguishing, immovable, indivisible, unforgettable, invisible, unchangeable, unloved, unthinkable, non-taxable, inalienable, untranslatable, indescribable, unknowable, untestable, unconjugated, intolerant and others. their spelling in the presence of explanatory words: indivisible by three number, unforgettable meetings for us, through invisible to the world of tears, unthinkable records in the recent past, non-transferable in simple words, feelings, unverifiable for a long time accounts, impassable in the springtime, dirt, unwilling in Russian, nouns, intolerable behavior in our society, etc.
+Adjectives of this type include: invisible, irresponsible, inflammable, inextinguishable, immovable, indivisible, unforgettable, unvisible, unchangeable, unloved, unthinkable, untaxed, unalienable, untranslatable, untransferable, unknowable, unverifiable, unconjugated, intolerant, etc. Cf. their writing with explanatory words: indivisible by three number, unforgettable for us to meet, through invisible tears to the world, unthinkable in the recent past records, indescribable in simple words of feeling, unverifiable accounts from a long time ago, impassable mud in the spring, unyielding in Russian nouns, intolerant behavior in our society, etc.

 Table No. 2-10

-NOT - NOR in pronouns and adverbs
+NOT – NEI in pronouns and adverbs

-particle location NOT NO
+particle location NOT NI

-In the clause 1) there was no action * When I don't go to him, he worries...
-(Do I go in? => No => not) 2) with the union "bye" * He wrote until it was completely dark. the action was * Whenever I go to him, he is always busy(Am I going? => Yes => nor)
+In the subordinate clause 1) there was no action * When I don’t go to see him, he gets worried.
+(Am I coming in?=>no => Not) 2) with the conjunction "yet" * He wrote until it became completely dark. the action was * Whenever I go to see him, he is always busy(Am I coming in? =>yes => neither)

-With particles not at all ... not at all ... not at all ... not ... almost ... really ... * Almost all of the acquaintances responded to this request. ________
+With particles not at all... not at all... far from... isn't it... almost... isn't it... * Almost all my friends responded to this request. ________

 Table No. 2-11